jd17ortiz/css-basic-layout/README.md

-# flickr-angular
+# CSS Basic Mockup

 ## Getting started

- - To start the program you only need to execute the command "npm start", you need to have installed node and NPM as well.
+ - To start execute the command "npm install", you need to have installed node and NPM as well.
- - To unit test, execute : npm test.

  Enjoy!